 Watch Part Three: Warm Up to Cold Calling

-Success in the startup-enterprise relationship takes much more than a can-do attitude, brains and technical know-how.
+Success in the startup-enterprise relationship takes much more than a can-do attitude, brain, and technical know-how.
 You have to deal with real objections, people who want to see you fail, and the daily worries of scaling your startup.

 Watch Part Four: Selling to Darth Vader, or Zen and the Art of Overcoming Objections

-We’ve compiled video of real-world advice from our CEO Matthew Bellows on how to break through by Finding a Champion, how to Sell to Darth Vader and how to Assess Whether Your Proposed Project Is Worth the Effort.
+We’ve compiled a video of real-world advice from our CEO Matthew Bellows on how to break through by Finding a Champion, how to Sell to Darth Vader and how to Assess Whether Your Proposed Project Is Worth the Effort.